PatMcE/gazeboGymDrone/README.md

 #### Step 8c - Replace 2 of your launch files
 ##### Step 8ci - Using Sublime Text, navigate to '~/catkin_ws/src/ifo_gazebo/ifo_gazebo/launch/ifo_empty_world_1.launch' and replace the contents with the file in this repo with the same name (and save)
 ##### Step 8cii - Using Sublime Text, navigate to '~/catkin_ws/src/ifo_gazebo/ifo_gazebo/launch/ifo_spawn_single.launch' and replace the contents with the file in this repo with the same name (and save)
-#### Step 8d - Create a few folders and add a world file to one of them
+#### Step 8d - Create a few folders and add two world files to one of them
 ##### Step 8di -  Create folders at '~/catkin_ws/src/mavros-px4-vehicle'
 ```
 cd ~/catkin_ws/src/mavros-px4-vehicle
 mkdir {models,scores,times,plots,worlds}
 ```
-##### Step 8dii - Create 'world1.world' file at 'worlds' folder
+##### Step 8dii - Create 'world1.world' and 'world2.world' files at 'worlds' folder
 ```
 cd ~/catkin_ws/src/mavros-px4-vehicle/worlds
-touch world1.world
+touch {world1,world2}.world
 ```
-##### Step 8diii - Copy and paste the contents of 'world1.world' in this repo into the file with the same name on your computer with Sublime Text (and save)
+##### Step 8diii - Copy and paste the contents of 'world1.world' and 'world2.world' in this repo into the files with the same name on your computer with Sublime Text (and save)
 ### Step 9 - Launch world and start training
 #### Step 9a - Run the bellow commands
 ```